LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/studio.rst.txt

 -------------------

-Since you’re still new to Java and IntelliJ, we’ll provide some extra direction the first few times we go to write code.
+Since you’re still new to Java and IntelliJ, we’ll provide some extra direction the first few coding exercises.

+First, make a new folder, or package, to hold your studio exercises.
 Create a new package named ``org.launchcode.java.studios`` by right-clicking (or ctrl-clicking for some Mac users) on the ``src`` directory in ``java-web-dev-exercises`` and selecting *New > Package*.
 Be sure to enter the full name, or your package won’t be created in the correct location.

-Create your program/class in the ``java-web-dev-exercises`` project within the package ``org.launchcode.java.studios`` by right-clicking/ctrl-clicking on the ``studios`` package/folder and selecting *New > Java Class*.
+Create your class in the ``java-web-dev-exercises`` project within the package ``org.launchcode.java.studios`` by right-clicking/ctrl-clicking on the ``studios`` package/folder and selecting *New > Java Class*.
 Enter the name ``Area``.
 Select the option to add the file to Git when the window appears.